 Other than that, depending on how serious your hyperpigmentation is, you can also opt for topical prescriptions that can help diminish the appearance of dark spots.
 Certain actives and retinoids can also help in reducing dark pigmentations.
 In some cases, laser treatments or chemical peels can be recommended in order to reduce the appearance of dark patches of skin.

 If you are suffering from common skin issues such as fine lines, uneven skin tone, hyperpigmentation, age spots and intolerance to aggressive anti-ageing regimens, you might want to give the Obagi CRX System a try.

 This line promotes healthy, refreshed, and revitalised-looking skin that caters to pretty much every skin type including dry, normal, oily and even sensitive skin.
-Its purpose is to encourage skin rejuvenation from the inside out through prescription-strength 4% hydroquinone.
+Its purpose is to encourage skin rejuvenation from the inside out through prescription-strength skin brightening agents.

 The Obagi CRX System includes the following key products:

 1. Obagi CRX C-Cleansing Gel – This cleanses your skin, removing makeup, dirt and oil residue to prepare your skin for a deeper penetration of other CRX products.
 It contains Vitamin C, a powerful antioxidant that helps in the rejuvenation and brightening process of the skin.
 It also defends your skin against free radicals that further damage the skin and cause signs of ageing.
 This clinically proven formula also reaches deep into your pores without leaving your skin tight and dry.
 For a soothing effect, it also contains aloe barbadensis leaf juice that will leave your skin feeling completely hydrated.